Seán Sherlock

-Seán Sherlock (born 6 December 1972) is an Irish Labour Party politician who has been a Teachta Dála (TD) for the Cork East constituency since the 2007 general election.
+Seán Sherlock (born 6 December 1972) is an Irish former Labour Party politician who served as a Teachta Dála (TD) for the Cork East constituency from 2007 to 2024.
 He served as a Minister of State from 2011 to 2016.

 Early life

 Sherlock was born in Cork in 1972, but is a native of Mallow, County Cork.
 He is the son of Joe Sherlock, who at the time was an Official Sinn Féin member of Cork County Council.
 He was educated locally at St. Patrick's Boys' National School and the Patrician Academy, before later attending Cork College of Commerce.
 Sherlock subsequently studied at University College Galway, where he completed a degree in Economics and Politics.

 Political career

 Sherlock first became directly involved in politics when he served a six-month internship with MEP Proinsias De Rossa, in his office at the European Parliament.
 Following the completion of his internship he was offered a full-time job working as an assistant to de Rossa.

 In 2002, Sherlock served as election manager for his father in his attempt to win back a seat in the Cork East constituency at the general election as a Labour Party candidate.
 The campaign was successful; Joe Sherlock returned to Dáil Éireann after a ten-year absence.

 The abolition of the dual mandate in 2003 meant that Joe Sherlock had to vacate his seats on Mallow Town Council and Cork County Council.
 Seán was co-opted onto both councils that year.
 The following year he won both seats in his own right when he was successful at the local elections.
 He was then elected Mayor of Mallow.

 When Joe Sherlock announced that he would not be contesting the 2007 general election, Seán was selected to succeed him.
 He contested Cork East for the Labour Party and was elected.
 A Fianna Fáil-led government returned to office for the third successive election.
-Seán Sherlock was appointed Labour Party Spokesperson on Agriculture and Food.
+Seán Sherlock was appointed Labour Party spokesperson on Agriculture and Food.